PostHog/posthog.com/contents/blog/hipaa-compliant-analytics.md

 featuredImage: ../images/blog/blog-generic-3.png
 featuredImageType: standard
 ---
 If you work in an industry, such as healthcare or medical insurance, which is covered by HIPAA regulations then there are limits around what data you can share and with who.
-Thankfully, PostHog doesn't see any of your data and can be self-hosted on your own infrastructure, making it the most HIPAA compliant product analytics platform available.
+However PostHog doesn't see any of your data and can be self-hosted on your existing infrastructure, making it the most HIPAA compliant product analytics platform available.

-In this article I'll explain what HIPAA is, what the data must be protected and what your options are for running HIPAA compliant analytics - or you can [get started with PostHog today](https://posthog.com/pricing).
+In this article I'll explain what HIPAA is, what data must be protected and what your options are for  HIPAA compliant analytics - or you can [get started with PostHog today](https://posthog.com/pricing).

 ## What is HIPAA?

 HIPAA is the Health Insurance Portability and Accountability Act.
-It’s a piece of legislation that applies to certain [covered entities](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html) operating in the United States of America (e.g. Health Care Providers).
+It’s a piece of legislation that applies to certain [covered entities](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html) operating in the United States of America (e.g. healthcare providers).

 A key goal of this legislation is to [“assure that individuals’ health information is properly protected while allowing the flow of health information needed to provide and promote high quality health care and to protect the public's health and well being.”](https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html)

-In other words, it stops anyone from using or sharing a users' data improperly.
+In other words, it stops anyone from using or sharing a persons data improperly.

 The consequences of violating HIPAA are severe.
 It can lead to fines of over $1M and prison sentences of up to 10 years for the most egregious violations.